BIP Solutions - Click Here!

 Bring It All Back: The New Helicopter Competition

-According to the broad DND announcement in June 2006, The estimated total project cost for this aircraft acquisition is C$ 2 billion (USD $ 1.78 billion then), plus an estimated contract value of C$ 2.7 billion (USD $2.4 billion then) for 20 years of in-service support – a contract to be competed by the winning contractor, with work largely to be done in Canada by Canadian mechanics and contractors.
-As with other contracts in the series, the winning contractor will be expected to provide total industrial offsets equal to at least 100% of the contract value.
+According to the broad DND announcement in June 2006, The estimated total project cost for this aircraft acquisition was C$ 2 billion (USD $ 1.78 billion then), plus an estimated contract value of C$ 2.7 billion (USD $2.4 billion then) for 20 years of in-service support – a contract to be competed by the winning contractor, with work largely to be done in Canada by Canadian mechanics and contractors.
+As with other contracts in the series, the winning contractor was expected to provide total industrial offsets equal to at least 100% of the contract value.

 The Canadian DND also had a specific platform in mind, as they’re using a competitive process known as an Advance Contract Award Notice (ACAN):